boscho87/changelog-checker/README.md

 Create a file named `{project-root}/_clc.php` to Overwrite the default configs

+> Be Aware that some options depends on some kind of Correctness of the Changelog E.g. if there is no [Unreleased] tag, the Increased Checker can not add commit messages underneath it. but the AscendingVersionChecker can resolve this and add an Unreleased Tag, so you should turn fix to true.
 ```php
 <?php
 //if you leave something empty, the default will be used